sysghent/plant-pot/README.md

 Import the `defmt` crate to add log statemens throughout your code.
 Just import macro's such as `defmt::info!`, `defmt::error!`, and `defmt::warn!` to log messages, similar to how you would use `log::info!` in standard Rust.

-Then you have to enable a "transport" for `defmt` which is usally `RTT`, implemented by linking your code with the `defmt-rtt` crate.
+Then you have to enable a "transport" for `defmt` which is usally `RTT`, implemented by linking your code with the `defmt-rtt` crate. `defmt-rtt` is the analogue of the

 - Add `defmt-rtt` to your `Cargo.toml` file:
 - Add a compiler flag to your `.cargo/config.toml` file: `-C link-arg=-Tdefmt.x`.